team113sanger/justaphase/README.md

 ## Introduction

-X is a bioinformatics pipeline written in [Nextflow](http://www.nextflow.io) for g
+Vairant_phaser_nf is a bioinformatics pipeline written in [Nextflow](http://www.nextflow.io) that can be used for species-agnostic assembly and annotaton of MNVS from Caveman SNV calls.

 ## Pipeline summary

-In brief, the pipeline takes
+In brief, the pipeline takes a set of bam files and corresponding Caveman VCFs and finds those variants which can be phased to produce MNVs.
+It utilises CASM-Smartphase and Whatshap for phasing and reconstructs haplotypes with fur_phaser_py, an internally developed tool for merging SNVs with the same phase group.

 ## Inputs
+- `vcf_files`: Path to a set of Caveman VCF files to be phased
+- `bam_files`: Path to a set of corresponding bam files to use in phasing
+- `genome`: The reference genome file `.fa` file and corresponding index files
+- `baitset`: A bed file descibing the regoions that were used for targeted capture
+- `vep_cache`: Path to a local ensembl vep cache to use in variant annotation -`custom_files`: Path to custom files used in generating vep annotations

 ## Usage